-However, opposite my house in the backyard, I have 16 foot cedar hedges (below).
+However, opposite my house in the backyard, I have 16 foot cedar hedges (see below).

-I love the green wall and the way it creates privacy so much, frankly, if this backyard had simply been a row of 8 ft fencing where I’m looking at two of my neighbours houses, I don’t think I would have bought it.
+I love the green wall and the way it creates privacy so much.
+And frankly, if this backyard had simply been a row of 8 ft fencing where I could see two of my neighbour’s houses, I don’t think I would have bought it.

 My backyard hedge | Garden design by MaryAnne White